losahlmann/Forschungspraktikum/Report.md

 where $\forall 0\leq t\leq\tau$, $y'(t)=\theta(\theta_0)$, \ie $y$ is a local solution of the DDE.
 The solution must be expressible in polynomial form so that the axiom leads to decidable arithmetic.

+Since the DDE is autonomous, we can emit the time index.

 ##### Proof
 apply methods of steps